 I then started educating people not only on the details of Breast Cancer but also on healthy eating and anything else I could think of that would help someone else.

 I never spoke negative thoughts into my life.
 Did I ever get down, yes.
 Was I ever in pain, yes.
 But I never spoke negativity.
 I never spoke about death.
 I knew that I was going through a storm and I was walking through a test.
 But what gave me hope was the word “through” because when you are going through something it means you won’t have to stay in that situation too long.
 It means there is hope after it’s all said and done.
 (Psalms 23:4)

 After 12 rounds of Chemotherapy, Lumpectomy surgery and 6 weeks of Radiation I was declared cancer-free.
 God healed my body.
 I won!

 Don’t let negative thoughts control you.
 Speak positive thoughts into your life.
 Is it easy, probably not.
 But do it anyway!
 Of course I was nervous about being too positive at first because I was scared I was just getting my hopes up.
 What if things did not work out for my good?
 But it’s not about getting your hopes up.
 It’s about speaking those things that are not as if they already are.
 It’s about changing your PERSPECTIVE!

 BTW…My mother is also Cancer Free! 😉

-Marsha McDougal is a working mother of 2, wife, videographer, YouTube blogger and also a Breast Cancer survivor.
-Marsha shared her fight against breast cancer through YouTube videos documenting her journey in the hopes of inspiring others to fight through whatever challenges or obstacles they may encounter and to let them know they are not alone.
+Marsha McDougal is a mother, wife, videographer, YouTube blogger and a Breast Cancer survivor.
+She shared her fight against breast cancer through YouTube videos documenting her journey in the hopes of inspiring others to fight through whatever challenges or obstacles they may encounter and to let them know they are not alone.